Textualize/textual/docs/widgets/text_area.md

 ## Component classes

-The `TextArea` widget defines no component classes.
+The `TextArea` defines component classes that can style various aspects of the widget.

-Styling should be done exclusively via [`TextAreaTheme`][textual.widgets.text_area.TextAreaTheme].
+Styles from the `theme` attribute take priority.

+::: textual.widgets.TextArea.COMPONENT_CLASSES
+    options:
+      show_root_heading: false
+      show_root_toc_entry: false

 ## See also